openbmc/docs/designs/redfish-spdm-attestation.md

 cases:

 - Set up a transport layer connection with the device.
+- Unit tests should be implemented to ensure the infrastructure functions reliably, regardless of the underlying transport mechanisms.
 - SPDM connection setup, including get capabilities, negotiate algorithms.
 - Get device certificates from device and create D-Bus object.
 - `SPDMGetSignedMeasurements` method test.